Lateral subsurface hydrologic and thermal processes were explicitly represented in the E3SM Land Model.

 Lawrence Berkeley National Laboratory

-This research was supported by the Director, Office of Science, Office of Biological and Environmental Research of the US Department of Energy under contract no. DE-AC02- 05CH11231 as part of the NGEE-Arctic and Energy Exascale Earth System Model (E3SM) programs.
+This research was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, of under Contract No. DE-AC02- 05CH11231 as part of the Next-Generation Ecosystem Experiments (NGEE)–Arctic and Energy Exascale Earth System Model (E3SM) programs.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER